dontcallmeAJ/L5X_UDTOptimizer/README.md

 # UDT Optimizer

-**UDT Optimizer** is a portable Flask-based application designed to optimize and clean Allen-Bradley `.l5x` User-Defined Type (UDT) files.
+**UDT Optimizer** is a Flask-based application designed to optimize and clean Allen-Bradley `.l5x` User-Defined Type (UDT) files.
 The app provides a simple web interface where users can upload `.l5x` files, process them to improve structure or remove redundancies, and download the optimized version with an appropriate filename.

 ## Features